moq-wg/moq-transport/draft-lcurley-warp.md

 The basic element of Warp is an *object*.
 An object is a single addressable cacheable unit whose payload is a sequence of bytes.
 An object MAY depend on other objects to be decoded.
-An object MUST belong to a group {{Groups}}.
+An object MUST belong to a group {{groups}}.
 Objects carry associated metadata such as priority, TTL or other information useable by a relay, but relays MUST treat object payloads as opaque.